plebbit/plebbit-react/README.md

 - Don't use Redux or React context for state management, use zustand https://www.npmjs.com/package/zustand
 - Only use styled components or chakra-ui, don't write CSS files

-### Data:

-We don't have APIs yet for the backend, so please use hardcoded static mock data.
-It could be in a JSON file or something and passed down to props.
-Don't create a backend or do HTTP request to fetch the data yet.

-Unlike Reddit, Plebbit will be text only, it will not have any videos or images, only links and embeds.
-Kind of like Reddit back in the day.

 ### Pages and components:

 The site should use a hash router (localhost:3000/#/page-name).
 We need to recreate every page that Reddit in this order of priority: